CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 - [**Dead Argument Elimination**](https://llvm.org/docs/Passes.html#deadargelim-dead-argument-elimination) to simplify `foo`, by making it return a `void` type, and
 - [**Inlining**](https://llvm.org/doxygen/classllvm_1_1InlinerPass.html) to further simplify `foo` - by removing it altogether!

-This produces an wholly predictable result...
+This produces a wholly predictable result...

 ```llvm
 define i32 @main() {